futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 ## 3 Automatic deployment for analysis environment with Pydoop

-This section describes how to automatically deploy your analysis environment where Hadoop, Pig and other python libraries such as Pandas, Scikit-learn, Numpy, Matplotlib.
-Pydoop using OpenStack Heat.
+This section describes how to automatically deploy your analysis environment where Hadoop, Pig and other python libraries such as Pandas, Scikit-learn, Numpy, Matplotlib, Pydoop using OpenStack Heat.

 ### 3-1 Pre-requisite